nirsine/kindergarten-proxy-server/README.md

 }
 ```

-* `env: "dev"` will open only http server as available protocol
+* `env: "dev"` (default) will open only http protocol, https protocol will not be available
-* `env: "prod"` will open both http and https server, but **http server is only for redirection to https**, at the end https is the only available protocol, and must define `sslPath`
+* `env: "prod"` will open both http and https protocols, but **http is only for redirection to https**, at the end https is the only available protocol, hence must also define `sslPath`

 ### isDebugging